nhat-le/switching-simulations/doc/README.md

 ### BlockHMM
 First, run script `/Users/minhnhatle/Dropbox (MIT)/Sur/MatchingSimulations/PaperFigures/code/blockhmm/compile_behavioral_sessions.m` to produce _all_sessions files

-Then, modify the `fitrange` file, located in `processed_data/expdata/fitranges_122221.mat`.
+Then, modify the `fitrange` file, located in `processed_data/expdata/102121/fitranges_122221.mat`.
 This file indicates the ranges of files that are good to analyze.
 For example, if `fitrange` is [6,7,8,9], the blockhmm protocol only looks at the sessions 6 to 9 (note these are Python zero-indexed) in the saved `_all_sessions` file

-* For running the model fitting on simulated data, run `blockHMM_simulations.ipynb`.
+* For running the model fitting on *synthetic* data, run `blockHMM_simulations.ipynb`.

 Raw data files will be saved in the folder `simdata/blockhmm`.